-Animals inside and outside your house can do extensive damage to your property and your yard, so spending a few dollars now can pay off in the long run.
+Animals inside and outside your house can damage your property and your yard extensively, so spending a few dollars now can pay off in the long run.
 Animals can chew through electrical cables, which can cause a fire, and plumbing pipes can also be chewed through, causing damage from a flood.

-I have since started animal proofing my house.
-Although I live in an area where there are many animals, these techniques and products can be used to protect any home.
+I have since started animal-proofing my house.
+Although I live in an area with many animals, these techniques and products can be used to protect any home.

-Before using these techniques and products, make sure the animals have left or been removed from your property.
-If you cannot do this yourself, then please contact your local humane animal expert.
+Before using these techniques and products, ensure the animals have left or been removed from your property.
+Please get in touch with your local humane animal expert if you cannot do this yourself.

-- Binoculars can help you see parts of your property, such as the roof, vents, and siding, without using a ladder.
+- Without using a ladder, binoculars can help you see parts of your property, such as the roof, vents, and siding.

 - Flashlight – Helps you see in the dark, helpful for when up in the loft.
 Most smartphones have a flashlight on them.

 - Camera – Again, most smartphones will serve your purpose here.
-A camera can be used to record any cracks, holes, or vents that need to be sealed.
+A camera can record cracks, holes, or vents that need to be sealed.

 - Ground – Check for any burrows under sheds or outbuildings and look for signs of animal activity.
 Check all pipe entrances and where cables such as TV or cable aerials enter the property.

-- Roof – Look for any cracks or holes that animals may be able to get in.
-Look for holes in the roof, siding that has warped from the weather, or trims pulled away from the wall.
+- Roof – Look for any cracks or holes that animals can get in.
+Look for holes in the top, siding that has warped from the weather, or trims pulled away from the wall.

 - Loft – Using the flashlight, inspect the attic for signs of animals.
 Droppings, nesting material, and chewed furnishings are a tell-tale giveaway.
-If bats are present, then you may notice pellets on the ground of the loft.
+If bats are present, you may notice pellets on the ground of the loft.
 Check any exhaust vents and the intersections of the roof and the trim.
-Exhaust vents can be covered with an exhaust vent to stop larger animals such as raccoons from entering your home.
+Exhaust vents can be covered with an exhaust vent to stop larger animals, such as raccoons, from entering your home.

 Seal Up Any Burrows

-Depending on the animal, burrows can be from two feet deep, so you may need quite a large mixture.
-If you do not have any sand, then you can use dirt to fill the hole.
-If you have some cement lying around, then you can put a layer of cement on top.
+Depending on the animal, caves can be from two feet deep and may need quite a large mixture.
+If you do not have any sand, you can use dirt to fill the hole.
+If you have some cement lying around, you can put a layer of glue on top.

-I was told the raccoons had got into my attic by using an air vent I have on the side of the house.
-Although the damage had been done to my house, I wanted to make sure that it did not happen again.
+I was told the raccoons had gotten into my attic by using an air vent I have on the side of the house.
+Although the damage had been done to my house, I wanted to ensure that it did not happen again.

 I purchased a vent guard that covered the air vent.
-The vent guard is great for keeping out all types of small mammals from raccoons, bat, squirrels, and even little mice.
+The vent guard is great for keeping out all small mammals, from raccoons, bats, squirrels, and even little mice.

 Trash Can Lock

-Trash cans are an important food source for many animals in urban and suburban areas.
-Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals from coming into your yard and potentially your home.
+Trash cans are an essential food source for many animals in urban and suburban areas.
+Securing your trash can is one of the first pieces of animal proofing that you should do to stop animals from coming into your yard and, potentially, your home.

 Rodent Proofing Your Home

 Rodents such as mice and rats can get through tiny gaps in your property.
-Any cracks or holes that are larger than 1/4 inch needs to be repaired to stop them from getting in.
+Any cracks or holes larger than 1/4 inch need to be repaired to stop them from getting in.
 Hardware cloth is perfect and can be used for any small holes.

 Rodents such as rats and mice can cause lots of damage to the house.
-Apart from the diseases and parasites they carry, which can be potentially deadly to humans, they can also cause other health issues.
+Besides the diseases and parasites they carry, potentially deadly to humans, they can also cause other health issues.

 Mouse urine, which can trigger allergies, has been found in 35% of homes.
 Mouse droppings can also cause allergies, and mouse allergens cause asthma in adults and children.

-Even if you have never seen a mouse or rat in your home, they may still be there.
+They may still be there even if you have never seen a mouse or rat in your home.
 With them being able to get through such small holes, filling these gaps should be an essential part of your home maintenance.

-Bird feeders can attract not only a lot of birds into your yard but also a lot of unwanted animals.
+Bird feeders can attract not only many birds into your yard but also many unwanted animals.
 I have just purchased a new bird feeder because I was sure that my old bird feeder caused the raccoons to come near my home.

 The bird feeder I use has a weight setting that allows you to adjust the perch.
 This will enable you to set it to a weight that larger animals are too heavy for.
 By doing this, when the raccoon or squirrel sits on the feeder, the mechanism closes the bird feeder, stopping them from getting at the food.
 You can get this bird feeder on Amazon.